 Dr. Lauren Thibodeau is a psychic medium, intuition coach and author who’s written two books, Natural Born Intuition and Natural Born Soulmates.
 From her days as a communications professional and journalist before embracing mediumship as her true calling, she holds an MBA, later earning a M.Ed. and a Ph.D. in psychological counseling.
 Her dissertation was about near-death experiences (NDEs), more information here.

-Dr. Lauren has been a licensed professional counselor since 1996 – the same year she became a Registered Medium at Lily Dale, New York – the world’s largest Spiritualist medium community.
-In fact, Dr. Lauren passed the rigorous mediumship assessments at Lily Dale in her first attempt (which hadn’t happened in about 50 years, she was later told) on a Wednesday, and on the following Saturday, passed the Ohio counseling licensure exam.
+Dr. Lauren became been a licensed professional counselor since 1996 – the same year she first became a Registered Medium at Lily Dale, New York – the world’s largest Spiritualist medium community.
+She is now located at 11 Cleveland St., a yellow house and home of her new guest house!

 Since her early days as a professional psychic medium, when she assisted prosecutors on difficult cases, Dr. Lauren has found working with legal and law enforcement professionals particularly intriguing, despite the challenges it poses.